sagemath/sagewiki_to_gh-2022-10-10/gsoc09.md

 == Notes: ==

-We should take care to define delivarables for the items below.
+We should take care to define deliverables for the items below.
 These should be doable with less than 3 months of work.

 Here is what the FAQ says for "Ideas" lists:

   An "Ideas" list should be a list of suggested student projects.
 This list is meant to introduce contributors to your project's needs and to provide inspiration to would-be student applicants.
 It is useful to classify each idea as specifically as possible, e.g. "must know Python" or "easier project; good for a student with more limited experience with C++."
 If your organization plans to provide an application template, you should include it on your Ideas list.

  Keep in mind that your Ideas list should be a starting point for student applications; we've heard from past mentoring organization participants that some of their best student projects are those that greatly expanded on a proposed idea or were blue-sky proposals not mentioned on the Ideas list at all.

+And this is from the [[http://groups.google.com/group/google-summer-of-code-announce/web/notes-on-organization-selection-criteria|notes on organization selection criteria]]:

+ 2) Do the projects on your ideas list look feasible for student developers?
+Is your ideas list thorough and well-organized?
+Your ideas list is the first place that student participants are going to look to get information on participating in GSoC, so putting a lot of effort into this list is a good thing(tm).
+One thing we noticed and really appreciate is how some organizations classified their ideas by easy, medium and difficult, and specifically listed the skills and background required to complete a given task.
+It might also be cool to expand on each idea with some places to get started research-wise (pointers to documentation or specific bugs), as well as the impact finishing a given idea will have for the organization.

 === Notebook ===